aethertap/leptos_axum_login/README.md

 in the `db` folder.
 If you want to log in immediately, go to [http://127.0.0.1:3000/login](http://127.0.0.1:3000/login) and enter the username 'asdf' with password 'asdf'.

+The "home" page will redirect you to the login page if you aren't logged in, mostly to demo how that process works (at least how it works if you do it the way I did.
+There might be better ways).

 The only other URL that has anything is the `/register`, which lets you define a new user.
 Currently there is **zero feedback** to the user when registration